iurych/daily-diet/README.md

 ## RFs (requisitos funcionais)

-- [x] Should be possible to create a user
+- [x] Should be possible to register a user
 - [] Should be possible to self authenticate
 - [] Should be possible to register a meal
 - [] Should be possible to update all meal data